William-gregory/William-gregory.github.io/_pages/code.md

  -->

-A series of Jupyter notebooks which introduce fundamental concepts related to statistics and applied machine learning.
+IN PROGRESS - A series of Jupyter notebooks which introduce fundamental concepts related to statistics and applied machine learning.
 Note that you can download each of these notebooks from [Github](https://github.com/William-gregory/ML-fundamentals/)

 Jump to: <br>
 [01 Introduction to vectors](#vectors) <br>